 By now, you probably have some distinct ideas about what you need in order for you to forgive.
 But consider other possibilities as well.
 And here are two for you to experiment with.

 Try giving yourself what you think you need from someone else.
 If you think you need love, give yourself love.
 If you think you need understanding, spend some time in deep compassion and understanding with yourself.
 If you think you need an apology, imagine getting it and feel the effects in your body, mind, and heart.

-Not forgiving keeps you squarely locked into the victim mentality.
-You feel that something was done to you, and you put the possibility of healing into someone else’s hands.
+Not forgiving keeps you locked into feeling like a victim.
+You think that something was done to you, and you put the possibility of healing into someone else’s hands.

-When you make the decision to embark on the path of forgiveness, you’re reclaiming your power.
-You’re taking responsibility for your own thoughts and feelings, and helping your own sense of peace to flourish.
+When you embark on the path of forgiveness, you’re reclaiming your power.
+You’re taking loving care of your own thoughts and feelings, and helping your own sense of peace to flourish.

 When we bring our loving attention to the places inside that feel stuck, magic happens.
 Spaciousness…peace…intimacy…aliveness in the present moment…